cube3power/atsd/rule-engine/notifications/webhook.md

 x-axi-signature: sha1=232c3cd1dedf9f5a5ac42bf63275b8b686ae53b6
 ```

-In case of `application/x-www-form-urlencoded` content type, the message is prepared for signing by sorting request parameters by name, URL-encoding both parameter names and values, and then concatenating the sorted list of `name=value` pairs into a string using ampersand `&` character as a separator.
+When using the `application/x-www-form-urlencoded` content type, the message is prepared for signing by sorting request parameters by name, URL-encoding both parameter names and values, and then concatenating the sorted list of `name=value` pairs into a string using the ampersand `&` character as a separator.

 Request headers are not included in the signed message content.

 ## Payload

-The JSON payload includes all fields that are relevant to the alert, including entity and metric metadata.
+The JSON payload includes all available alert fields as well as entity and metric metadata.

 ## Response